Mayank0875/DSA-Problem/P13/Employee ID Lookup/problem.md

 ## Input Format

-- The first line contains an integers n and target , the number of ID's and the ID to find.
+- The first line contains an integers n and target , the number of employees ID's and the ID to find.
-- The second line contains n space-separated integers representing the sorted IDs.
+- The second line contains n space-separated integers representing the sorted employee IDs.

 ## Output Format